 Think of the physiological, psychological, and sociological impact.
 With so much at stake and the distraction breaching all ages, it is time to start on with some hacks to break up this cell phone distraction.

-Stage 3 & Stage 4: How to Break Up the Distraction
+How to Break Up With Cell Phone Distraction

 Let’s not get obvious here.
 We won’t tell you about the: